Beef Sukiyaki and Japanese Hot Pots

 Instructions

-- In a 4 1/2 - 5 qt pot (preferably an enamaled cast iron, but use what you've got) warm pan over medium heat and add fat trimmings.
+- In a 4 1/2 – 5 qt. pot (preferably an enameled cast iron, but use what you've got) warm pan over medium heat and add oil or beef fat trimmings.
 Render fat (if using) for a minute or so, then add beef slices.
-Try to lay in the slices in a singular layer.
-Brown each side.
+Brown the beef and then gather to one side of the pan.

-- Gather the meat to one side of the pan.
-Arrange shallots or onion, cabbage, green onions, mushrooms, tofu, and noodles into neat clusters in the pan.
-Add sake, dashi or water, sugar and soy sauce then simmer for 10 minutes.
+- Arrange shallots or onion, cabbage, green onions, mushrooms, tofu, and noodles into neat clusters in the pan.

 - Add Shungiko, spinach, or arugula leaves on top of everything, then cook for 1 minute more.
 Serve in the pot you cooked it in.
 One optional way to enjoy this nabe, is to crack and beat an egg in a bowl for each person.
 As they eat, they can dip each cooked ingredient into the egg, then consume.
 Eat through all the goodies in the pan, then add the remaining broth into bowls with rice to finish off all of the delicious broth.